 Change the Windows Module Installer StartUp Type to Manual

-If the issue is severe, especially for people using PCs with low processing power, you change the Windows Module Installer’s Startup type to manual.
-If you change the startup type to manual, your PC won’t be able to automatically update itself without you kickstarting it.
+If the issue is severe, especially for people using PCs with low processing power, you can change the Windows Module Installer’s Startup type to manual.
+If you change the startup type to the manual, your PC won’t be able to automatically update itself without you kickstarting it.

 Here are the steps you need to follow.